sizovs/sizovs.github.io/_posts/2018-12-8-you-are-not-a-software-developer.md

 layout: post
 title: You Are Not A Software Developer
 location: Riga, Latvia
-permalink: you-are-not-software-developer-but-a-problem-solver
 ---

 When I started my career in software development, I thought that my job is to write code.
 Every time my customer wanted a feature, my first solution was to code it.
+No questions asked.

 Over the years, I realized that sometimes writing code is not the best solution to the problem.
 Worse, more code produces more problems.

 Remember the universal law of software development?